hammerjs/hammer.js/README.md

 Hammer.js is a javascript object that can be used to control gestures on touch devices.

-> I told you, homeboy
+> I told you, homeboy /
-> You *CAN* touch this
+> You *CAN* touch this /
-> Yeah, that's how we living and you know
+> Yeah, that's how we living and you know /
 > You *CAN* touch this

 Why?

 Hammer.js supports the following gestures:

-* Tap
+- Tap
-* Double tap
+- Double tap
-* Hold
+- Hold
-* Drag
+- Drag
-* Transform
+- Transform

 ## DEMO'S
 We've created some demo's to show you the power of hammer.js

-> Wile it's rollin', hold on
+> While it's rollin', hold on /
-> Pump a little bit and let 'em know it's goin' on
+> Pump a little bit and let 'em know it's goin' on /
 > Like that, like that

 ### Basic Demo